Things You Do In The Office That Are Ruining Your Health

 "Your mental health is important, and if you're never taking the space to give yourself some me time, you can quickly approach burnout," says Haley Neidich, LCSW, a licensed psychotherapist in South Pasadena, Florida.

-The Remedy Rx: Take regular breaks throughout the day.
+The Rx: Take regular breaks throughout the day.
 "Even if it's a 10-minute walk during your lunch break, or a fun podcast on your commute home, self-care is hugely important when you're logging long hours on the clock," says Neidich.

 Not Stocking Healthy Snacks